 Where is Area Code 610?

 Area Code 610 primarily serves the eastern region of Pennsylvania.
-Key areas include:
+The following major cities fall under the 610 area code:

 What Time Zone Is 610 Area Code in the USA?